 - 4G: Connect to a 4G network.
 SIM Card required.

 - WiFi: Connect to an external WiFi network.

-- Internet Off: No internet source selected.
+- Internet OFF: No internet source selected.

-Winegard Status::
+Winegard Status

-The current status of the Winegard is displayed on the Winegard title in the General Settings area.
+The current status of the Winegard is displayed on the Winegard tile in the General Settings area.

-- SET-UP: This is displayed when no Winegard network has been connected previously.
-Press the tile to connect to a Winegard network. - UNAVAILABLE: This means that the Winegard network is not available and may be displayed during a transition from one mode to another.
-If UNAVAILABLE is displayed for a long time, check that the Winegard unit is ON. - FETCHING INFO, CONFIGURING: This may be displayed during a transition from one mode to another, e.g., changing from WiFi to 4G. - 4G: This is displayed when the Winegard is set to 4G.
-The status of the network is also displayed, e.g. Connected to 4G/LTE [Network Name Data Plan]. - WIFI: This is displayed when the Winegard is set to WiFi.
-The status of the network is also displayed, e'g., Connected to WiFi [Network Name]. - INTERNET OFF: This is displayed when the Winegard is set to WiFi.
-The status of the network is also displayed as OFF.
+- SETUP: This is seen when no Winegard network has been connected previously.
+Press the tile to connect to a Winegard network - UNAVAILABLE: This means that the Winegard network is not available and may be seen during a transition from one mode to another.
+If Unavailable is displayed for a long time, check that the Winegard module is ON. - FETCHING INFO, CONFIGURING: This may be seen during a transition from one mode to another, e.g. changing from WiFi to 4G. - 4G: This is seen when the Winegard is set to 4G.
+The status of the network is also displayed, e.g. Connected to 4G/LTE "NetworkName Data Plan." - WiFi: This is seen when the Winegard is set to WiFi.
+The status of the network is also displayed, e.g. Connected to WiFi "NetworkName." - Internet OFF: This is seen when the Winegard is set to WiFi.
+The status of the network is also displayed Internet is off.

-WiFi Properties:
+WiFi Properties

-To log-in to a WiFi network:
+To log in to a WiFi network:

-- 1. Press the SEARCH button for a list of available networks and select your desired network. - If your network is not displayed, make sure the Winegard unit is turned ON and scan again.
-After the network name and password are entered correctly, press JOIN.
+- 1. Press the Search button for a list of available networks and select your desired network. - 2.
+If your network is not seen, make sure the Winegard is turned on and scan again.

-Save and/or Forget WiFi Network:
+Save and/or forget WiFi Network